Process & Approach

 States always.

-A name is an API.
-Once engineers write variant="primary" across 400 files, that name is permanent.
-Every prop, every variant, every token gets named deliberately — with the component's entire future in mind.
+A name is like an API.
+When engineers write variant="primary" in 400 files, that name becomes permanent.
+Name every prop, variant, and token deliberately, with the component’s whole future in mind.
+Early communication with engineers is key!

 Icon slot